mehmetc/jQuery.PRIMO/README.md

 jQuery.PRIMO
 ============

 A client side convenience library for PRIMO v4.6 and better.
+This is a work in progress.
+This might not work for you at all but if more people use it the better it will get.
+If you want a feature, have a comment, found a bug or just want to talk ping me.

 Installation  (TODO)